Banyule Youth Services

 When you call an ambulance, you won’t necessarily have to deal with the police too – the police will only be called if someone’s safety is being threatened.
 If you think you need to call an ambulance – it is always better to be safe than sorry.
 The paramedics want to keep you safe, they don’t want to get you in trouble.
 Ambulance workers respect your privacy and will do what they can to assist you without contacting the police.

-Remember to never leave a friend behind
+Remember to never leave a friend behind.

 If using a transport service such as Uber or Taxis make sure you take steps to keep safe.
 Such as double checking the rego of the Uber you are getting into.
 Always write down the taxi number on the card situated in front of the passenger seat when hopping into a cab (in particular if you are catching a cab by yourself) – send the number to a friend or family number so that you can be tracked down if needed.
 Where possible always travel with friends.